FiB3/beautyAmpCore2/README.md

 This library gives you the option to format AMPscript code used in SFMC.
 Includes HTML formatting using Prettier.
-Duplicated to ensure support of the original library.
+Duplicated to continue support of the original library.

 ## Installation